webaverse/totum/README.md

 ---

-## APIs

-Totum is composed of two major apis:
+Totum is composed of two major parts:

-1. `rollp.js` plugin located at `plugins/rollup.js` that provides code transformation, loading and resolution based on the standard rollup format.
+## API

-2. `setAPI` it exposes a dynamic setAPI routine that can be used to set the methods which can be then used by loaded modules/apps.
+API part exposes `setAPI` a dynamic routine that can be used to set the methods which can be then used by loaded modules/apps.
+API is based on [Singleton Design Pattern](https://en.wikipedia.org/wiki/Singleton_pattern)

 ## Usage `setAPI`